LSSTDESC/imSim/doc/config.rst

 Optional keywords to set:
 """""""""""""""""""""""""

-    * ``index`` = *int_value* (default = number of objects in the file) be default all of the objects in the file will be processed, here you can specify an index your self of exactly which objects should be read if you would like by specifying a sequence of which items to process.
+    * ``index`` = *int_value* (default = number of objects in the file) by default all of the objects in the file will be processed, here you can specify an index your self of exactly which objects should be read if you would like by specifying a sequence of which items to process.
     * ``num`` =  *int_value* (default = 1) If you have multiple Random Numbers defined in the config file.
 This option will allow you specify which one you should use.
 The default is the first and usually only one.

 .. _InstCatWorld-label: